The Insurance and Reinsurance Law Review: United Arab Emirates

 How brokers operate in practice

-The primary piece of regulation governing insurance brokers in the UAE is the Broker Regulations.
+The primary legislation governing insurance brokers in the UAE is the Broker Regulations.
 The Broker Regulations contain provisions dealing with licensing and registration, claims handling and brokers' duties.

-A broker in the UAE is not permitted to act as both insurance broker and reinsurance broker for the same customer and the same transaction.50 Reinsurance brokers are not directly regulated under UAE law, provided they do not carry on business activities in the UAE (i.e., their business activities are conducted outside the UAE or offshore within the DIFC and ADGM).
-Therefore, generally, a reinsurance broker's functions and duties will be determined by the contractual arrangements between it and the reinsured, a producing broker or the reinsurer, as the case may be.
+A broker in the UAE is not permitted to act as both insurance broker and reinsurance broker for the same customer and the same transaction.49 A reinsurance broker's functions and duties will typically be determined by the contractual arrangements between it and the reinsured, a producing broker or the reinsurer, as the case may be.

-The limitation period for issuing legal proceedings under insurance contracts is three years from the occurrence of the incident, or from the date of the insured having knowledge of that occurrence.53 The limitation period in respect of marine insurance is generally two years from the date of the incident (with specific provisions dealing with claims in relation to vessels and cargo), or where a third party makes a claim against the insured.54 Further, limitation is suspended under marine insurance by 'registered letter or delivery of other documents relating to the claim',55 or a 'legal excuse'.56
+The limitation period for issuing legal proceedings under insurance contracts is three years from the occurrence of the incident or from the date of the insured having knowledge of that occurrence.52 The limitation period in respect of marine insurance is generally two years from the date of the incident (with specific provisions dealing with claims in relation to vessels and cargo) or where a third party makes a claim against the insured.53 Further, limitation is suspended under marine insurance by 'registered letter or delivery of other documents relating to the claim',54 or a 'legal excuse'.55

 Good faith and claims